tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## SNI Encryption

-The protocol designed in this document is straightforward.

 First, the provider publishes a public key and metadata which is used for SNI encryption for all the domains for which it serves directly or indirectly (via